7 Attributes of a Great Company Name

 Once you know the core focus of your business, take some time to brainstorm keywords that describe your business.
 With a few descriptors of your business and brand, you'll be able to identify the ones that reflect the image you'd like to create.

-For example, if you're starting a photography business, words like "camera", "snap", "shoot", "capture", "lens", etc. are all good starting points for your business name.
+For example, if you're starting a photography business, words like "camera," "snap," "shoot," "capture," and "lens" are all good starting points for your business name.

 3. Consider SEO in the naming process.

 One strategy is to name a business based on a highly searched keyword to make the business relevant for that keyword.
-For example, 24 Hour Fitness may appear for someone looking for their brand or for someone looking for any gym that's open around the clock.
+For example, 24 Hour Fitness may appear when someone searches for their brand and when someone searches for any gym that's open around the clock.

-Google serves up content to users based on what it thinks they're intending to find.
 When thinking through your business name, make sure it matches search intent.
-For example, naming a tax business "Maximize Your Refund, Inc." may not be a good idea because searchers looking for "maximize my refund" aren't searching for a business but rather strategies.
+For example, naming a tax business "Maximize Your Refund, Inc." may not be a good idea.
+Searchers looking for "maximize my refund" aren't searching for a business but rather strategies.

 You can evaluate your names based on these three considerations using a combination of manual Google searching and SEO tools such as Ahrefs and SEMrush.